v-rt/PaprikaMod/Readme.txt

 Facilities:
 - Added Highly Industrialized Slums and Legacy Infrastructure.
 Inspired by SuicideJunkie.

 Combat Speed: Is now modified by hull size.
-Are values are compared to BMv125.
+All percetage values are compared to BMv125.

 Warships get the following combat speed bonuses or penalties:
-- Frigates have        +20%.
+- Frigates                   +20%
-- Destroyers have      +10%.
+- Destroyers                 +10%
-- Light Cruisers have  0%
+- Light Cruisers               0%
-- Cruisers have        -5%.
+- Cruisers                    -5%
-- Battleships have     -10%.
+- Battleships                -10%
 - Dreadnoughts and Baseships -15%

 Fighter and Drone speed AND maneuverability have been increased by 50%.

+All relevant racial hulls were updated as well.

 Freighters and Colony Ships are unchanged at -25% speed and maneuverability.

 Homeworlds:

 Homeworlds are much stronger in Paprika than in Balance Mod.
 Most production and construction rates have been increased by around 60%.
-Homeworlds receive special facilities that cost no maintenance, but they cannot be built by the player or AIs (subject to change.)
+Homeworlds receive special facilities that cost no maintenance, but they cannot be built by the player or AIs (subject to change).
 This places more emphasis on protecting and capturing homeworlds.
-Some common strategies for colony bombardment may be more difficult with the increased ordnance consumption changes.
+Some common strategies for colony bombardment may be more difficult due to increased ordnance consumption.

 Captain Kwok's Balance Mod for Space Empires V
 ==============================================